ARLundborg/ghcm/cran-comments.md

-## Resubmission
+## Submission

-This is a resubmission.
-In this version I have:
+This is a package update.

-* Reduced length of title to less than 65 characters
-* Removed documentation and export for internal function ghcm_class_constructor
-* Modified examples of ghcm_test to use \donttest instead of \dontrun

 ## Test environments
 * local OS X install, R 4.0.3